 With proper insulation, your home has less of a heat transfer between the interior and the exterior of your home.
 This means that in colder climates, less of the energy that you use to heat your home is leaving.
 So your home is more comfortable all year long, while at the same time you need to use less energy to keep warm.

-Insulation is just as important in warmer climates as it is in cold.
+Insulation is just as important in warmer climates as it is in cold, and you can get much cheaper insulation by using an eco grant.
 In a warmer climate, insulation helps keep the energy you use to cool your home where it belongs, while preventing heat transfer from the outdoors in.
 This ensures that your home stays cool while your energy bills stay lower.
 So while many people believe that you can get by with less insulation in a warmer climate, the opposite is really true.

 D I R E C T V E N T G A S F I R E P L A C E

 Many people enjoy the look of a wood burning fire during the colder months.
 And while burning wood in a fireplace or a wood stove can help heat your home, this isn’t the most efficient way to do so.
 A direct vent gas fireplace can produce a lot more heat, and does so in a much greener and more sustainable way.

 Direct vent fireplaces bring in outside air to aid in combustion.
 This converts up to 80% of the fuel used to power the fireplace into heat.
 In contrast, a wood burning fireplace or stove only converts about 10% of the fuel into heat.
 Best of all, a direct vent fireplace doesn’t need a traditional chimney to work; you can easily vent either straight up and out the roof or horizontally through a wall, so it’s much less expensive to retrofit this type of fireplace into your home to get usable, energy efficient heat and a romantic fire all at the same time.

 F I B E R C E M E N T S I D I N G